The Importance Of Filing For A Certificate Of Authenticity And LLC Foreign Qualification

 The Most Common Questions

 One of the most frequently asked questions is when the business should file for the certificate.
 The state registration must be filed a minimum of twenty days prior to any business being conducted within the state.
 This provides enough time for the completion of the paperwork and the state authorities to issue the certificate.
 The time necessary for filing will vary according to the state and the governing state agency.
 Providing the required documentation in a timely manner is important due to the multiple steps of the process.
 The filing can be expedited by the majority of the states when the company pays an additional fee.
 Another common question is what is required to receive a foreign qualification.
-A Certificate of Good Standing from the state of incorporation and a copy of the company’s formation are required by most states.
+A Certificate of Good Standing from the state of incorporation and a copy of the company’s formation is required by most states.

 The company will also be required to pay fees for every state in which they want to conduct business legally.
 Once the certificate has been issued, the business is responsible for meeting the requirements of each state.
 This includes filing information reports annually with each state.
 The cost of the certificate is dependent on the filing fee assessed by each state and the cost of obtaining the Certificate of Good Standing.
 If the business uses a preparation service, an additional fee must be included.
 The fee for each state varies.
 The copies of the articles filed by the business are usually returned by the governing state agency immediately by mail.
 The certificate enables the company to perform business legally in one or more states.
 Each state requires a separate certificate.